Sharing Ten Travel Tips

 The skim ball is the perfect entertainer for kids or adults in a pool or at the beach – and can also be squeezed like a stress ball when you turn up at the airport to find the volcanic ash has delayed your flight!

 Yep you read this right a pillowslip!
 This is a new one for me and is for an upcoming trip to Vietnam.
 I have to overnight in a train where they “provide” bedding, but a friend told me about her train experience and how some in their group ended up with nits!
 Now I am not a precious princess – but after many years of my kids having a school infestation and knowing what buggers these pests are to get rid of – I’m packing a pillowcase.
 Besides I can dump my dirty clothes in it later.
 Love versatility.

-The most important one and really the easiest as it requires no packing, is free and readily available.
+The most important one and really the easiest as it requires no packing is free and readily available.
 A smile warms the heart on the coldest night and offers a connection to another human being.
-It has universal meaning and requires no translation, or explanation.
+It has a universal meaning and requires no translation or explanation.
 Please use it regularly in your travels.